thewhiteh4t/seeker/README.md

 Concept behind Seeker is simple, just like we host phishing pages to get credentials why not host a fake page that requests your loction just like many popular location based websites.

-Seeker Hosts a fake website on **Apache Server** and uses **Ngrok**, website asks for Location Permission and if the user allows it, we can get :
+Seeker Hosts a fake website on **In Built PHP Server** and uses **Ngrok**, website asks for Location Permission and if the user allows it, we can get :

 * Longitude
 * Latitude